 All students enrolled in the course will be required to take the AP U.S. History exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Prerequisite: 88 or higher in Honors Western Civilization I & II (614, 615) or permission of the Department Chair.
+Prerequisite: 90 or higher in Honors Western Civilization I & II (614, 615) or permission of the Department Chair.

-PSYCHOLOGY (662) ♦.5 0.5 Credit Level: CP I
+PSYCHOLOGY (662) ♦.5